tomvannuenen/corporeal/README.md

 Runs through all files and outputs word counts per subcorpus, as well as the total.

 <h4>Top words</h4>
 Runs through all files and outputs most-frequent words for the whole corpus.
+User can choose to make use of regular word tokens or POS-tagged word tokens, the latter allowing for a search for nouns, pronouns and verbs only.
 User is asked for number of words to be outputted.

 <h4>Word finder</h4>
 User is asked for word, output is two graphs: